corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 Sometimes the best solution is to separate the dyn-compatible methods from the problematic ones into different traits.

-Maybe your code is silently trying to tell you that you are mixing up two different concepts and that they should be untangled.
+Maybe your code is silently trying to tell you that you are mixing up two different responsibilities and that they should be untangled.

 In general, prefer smaller, focused traits over large, monolithic ones.
 Traits are not interfaces!
-Instead, we lean on composition and focus on behavior rather than mangling multiple responsibilities into a single trait.
+Instead, we lean on composition and focus on behavior rather than mangling multiple ideas into a single trait.

 Here's a more realistic example: separating rendering from widget creation.
 Factory methods are often static (no `self` parameter), which makes them incompatible with `dyn`.
-So we split them into separate traits.
+So we split them off into a separate trait.

 ```rust
 // This trait can be used with dyn